A new way to resolve digital disputes

 Distributed jurors and aligned incentives

 Decisions in Justly do not depend on a company, moderator, or centralized authority.
-Jurors:- Are selected randomly from an open pool.
+Jurors:- are selected from the protocol’s juror pool,

 Designed for real users